Start the Heart Watch:

 Marcia

-POTASSIUM - found in abundance in many fruits and vegetables falls short when folks just don't eat enough of them.
+of them.
 It's an easy fix.
 Unfortunately not enough folks are taking the plunge and choosing fruit and veggies often enough.
 What makes potassium so important?
 It seems to counter the damage caused by too much sodium.
 Potassium helps to lower blood pressure and may be protective with regard to stroke risk.
 With one in three adults in the US with high blood pressure and even more that are at risk for it this becomes extremely important.

-MAGNESIUM - often overlooked, this mineral keeps rising to the top regarding lowering the risk for developing type 2 diabetes.
+ng to the top regarding lowering the risk for developing type 2 diabetes.
 Found in many fruits and vegetables as well as whole grains, nuts and legumes, this mineral has been observed as having a key role in the fight against type 2 diabetes.
 In the Women's Health study an association was seen between a low magnesium intake and increased risk for this disease, especially overweight women.
 The Nurses' Health Study observed that those that consumed the most magnesium had a measurably lower risk.
 Other research has reported similar results.

-VITAMIN D - the sunshine vitamin as we all learned in grade school.
+MIN D - the sunshine vitamin as we all learned in grade school.
 Vitamin D in combination with adequate calcium intake is critical in growing young bones, strengthening middle-aged bones and preventing breaking bones in the aging population.
 In otherwords it's important for all of us.
 Many people don't realize that our bones are constantly breaking down and being replenished so to keep that process working the way it should vitamin D is needed to work along side the calcium.
 Best source remains low-fat dairy.
 Add yogurt and milk to your daily fare and have that latte with non-fat milk.

 Make changes that you won't even notice.
 They really do add up.